 Amyotrophic Lateral Sclerosis (ALS)

-The Ochsner ALS Center has been designated as a Certified Treatment Center of Excellence through the ALS Association's Certified Center Program.
+The Ochsner ALS Center has earned the designation of a Certified Treatment Center of Excellence from the ALS Association's Certified Center Program.
+This recognition highlights our leadership and our proven record of providing exceptional, evidence-based care.

 • A neurologist